-As has always been the case, the total amount which Camelot delivers to National Lottery Projects under its current licence depends on a number of variable factors, including the mix of games sold, the channels through which they are sold and the level of unclaimed prizes.
+As has always been the case, the total amount delivered to these projects depends on a number of variable factors.
+These include the mix of games sold, whether they’re bought in a shop or online, and the level of unclaimed prizes.

 - Arts – 20%